-short name for the colormap.
-It can be one of "jet" (jet colormap), "bwr" (blue-white-red colormap), "gbr" (green-black-red colormap), "wyr" (white-yellow-red colormap), "br" (black-red colormap), "yr" (yellow-red colormap), "wb" (white-black colormap), and "rainbow" (rainbow colormap, that is, red-yellow-green-cyan-blue-magenta).
+colormap short name for the colormap.
+It can be one of "jet" (jet colormap), "bwr" (bluewhite-red colormap), "gbr" (green-black-red colormap), "wyr" (white-yellow-red colormap), "br" (black-red colormap), "yr" (yellow-red colormap), "wb" (white-black colormap), and "rainbow" (rainbow colormap, that is, red-yellow-green-cyan-blue-magenta).
 Alternatively, any hyphen-separated HTML color names, e.g. "blue-black-yellow", "royalblue-white-sandybrown", "darkgreen-white-darkviolet".
-A list of standard color names can be found in http://html-color-codes.info/color-names ncolors the number of colors specified over the colormap zlim the minimum and maximum z/patttern values for which colors should be plotted, defaulting to the range of the finite values of z.
+A list of standard color names can be found in http:// ncolors the number of colors specified over the colormap zlim the minimum and maximum z/patttern values for which colors should be plotted, defaulting to the range of the finite values of z.
 Each of the given colors will be used to color an equispaced interval of this range.
-The midpoints of the intervals cover the range, so that values just outside the range will be plotted row.cutree an integer scalar specifying the desired number of groups being cut from the row dendrogram.
-Note, this optional is only enabled when the ColSideColors is NULL row.colormap short name for the colormap to color-code the row groups (i.e. sidebar colors used to annotate the rows)
+The midpoints of the intervals cover the range, so that values just outside the range will be plotted stands for the number of sidebars annotating rows of x.
+This matrix contains the color names for vertical sidebars.
+By default, it sets to NULL.
+In this case, sidebars in rows can still be enabled by cutting the row dendrogram into several clusters (see the next two parameters)